Gunther E. Rothenberg: Education and career

 In 2004, he returned to the United States to present the keynote address at the 34th Annual Conference of the Consortium on Revolutionary Europe.
 He had recently completed The Emperor's Last Victory: Napoleon and the Battle of Wagram, which was published posthumously in November 2004.
 He died at the age of 80.

 Legacy

-Rothenberg's legacy is not only the generations of scholars he prepared, but also his vast historiographical contribution to understanding the Revolutionary era.
+Rothenberg's historiographical contribution to understanding the Revolutionary era has been noted by many scholars.
 For many years, his Army of Francis Joseph (1976) was the standard and the only English language analysis of the Habsburg Army in the French Revolutionary and the Napoleonic wars.
-He changed the widespread perception of Archduke Charles' military acumen.
-A masterful historian, Rothenberg was known furthermore as an eminently fair scholar.
+Rothenberg's scholarly integrity has also been noted.
 After publishing a critique of a publication, the author contacted him, and proved the critique unjust; Rothenberg immediately wrote to a review retracting the criticism, and the two scholars remained friends for the remainder of his life.

-Some of his colleagues considered Rothenberg "the greatest scholar of the Napoleonic era of our day."
-His adventurous life and diverse experiences gave him a deep understanding of human nature.
-This made him a valuable colleague and a treasured mentor for his many graduate students.
+His colleagues or friends considered Rothenberg "the greatest scholar of the Napoleonic era of our day."

 High Point University conducts the Gunther E. Rothenberg Seminar in Military History.